 The benefit of a Platform-as-a-Service LMS is that you can test your idea for your courses, and often hit the ground running faster.
 However, faster isn’t always better, but it is a great way to establish proof of concept or test an offer quickly.

-If you’ve done your research on your ideal clients and scoured the web reading the best LMS comparisons and membership site plugin reviews, you’re prepared to invest in your membership site setup or online course tools.
+If you’ve done your research on your ideal clients and scoured the web reading reviews of the best online course platforms, you’re prepared to invest in your membership site setup or online course tools.
 We highly recommend WordPress plugins if you value custom design, and want to have the most flexibility now and in the future in terms of added functionality.
 In our experience, these are better long-term solutions.
 We provide demos to potential customers wanting to migrate away from platforms for this exact reason day in and day out.

 Mapping out your vision for your courses and membership site will help you find a platform or plugin that will best support your goals and help eliminate and prevent migration issues and lost revenue down the line.

 When doing your research be sure to ask yourself these questions:

 - What features and functionality do you need right now, and plan to add as a phase 2 or in the next iteration?

 - What additional tools will you need to integrate with your platform or plugin to streamline your business operations, and what is the cost of each?

 - Do you want a custom design or templated membership or online course?

 - Who will maintain your membership site or online course after the initial setup?